 To have opportunities to interact in a group and to function under other adult leadership.

-The LS is led by a steering committee made up of approximately six to eight of the parents in the co-op, each having different areas of responsibilities.
+Learning Station is led by a steering committee made up of approximately six to ten co-op track members, each having different areas of responsibilities.
 We operate under the oversight of the LEFC although they are not directly involved in our decision-making process.
 You may learn more here: STEERING COMMITTEE ROLES AND GUIDELINES

-What are my responsibilities as a co-op parent?
-(Please note that this does not apply to Upper Level Track only families.)Answer
+What are my responsibilities as a co-op track parent?
+(Please note that this does not apply to upper level track only families.)Answer

 Learning Station is a cooperative.
 Our success depends on contributions of each and every member’s time and unique talents.
 We strive to match members’ roles with their own interests, giftings and preferences.
 We also try to divide the labor so that no one is over-burden.